martinpickering64/carolinegreson.com/content/gallery/woodpecker.md

 preview_only = false

 +++
-A commission that was made to be a present, using a beautiful old piece of wood that the client already owned.
+A commission that was made as a present, using a beautiful old piece of wood that the client already owned.